hongkongkiwi/ai-allow-deny-sync/README.md

 # Allow/Deny Sync Service

-A small Go service that keeps allow/deny command lists in sync across AI coding tools by reading each tool's files, merging them, and writing the merged result back.
+Keep command and MCP allow/deny lists in sync across AI coding tools.
+This service reads each tool’s config, merges policies, and (optionally) writes them back.
+Use dry‑runs for safety, and split command vs MCP policies to avoid mixing incompatible formats.

 ## How it works